 Founded in 1952, Trento Film Festival is the oldest international film festival dedicated to the mountains, adventure and exploration.
-The Trento festival has represented the point of reference on these subjects for almost 70 years, over time transforming itself into a genuine testing ground for visions and ideas on the highest lands on earth, embracing an ever-increasing range of interests, including environmental and cultural issues and current affairs, making the festival environment and programme even more varied and stimulating.
+The Trento festival has represented the point of reference on these subjects for over 70 years, over time transforming itself into a genuine testing ground for visions and ideas on the highest lands on earth, embracing an ever-increasing range of interests, including environmental and cultural issues and current affairs, making the festival environment and programme even more varied and stimulating.

 TRENTO FILM FESTIVAL – THE WORLD’S FIRST THEMATIC FESTIVAL

 Mountaineering and mountaineers, mountain cultures and peoples represent the starting point for an initiative that has seen the Festival and its city evolve alongside each other, developing constantly innovative themes and languages, each year cultivating dialogue in line with the sensibilities of the times.

 Established in 1952, Trento Film Festival is the oldest thematic film festival in the world and the second oldest film festival in Italy, predated only by Venice Film Festival.
 For seventy years it has been the key event dedicated to the mountains, adventure and exploration, over time becoming a genuine testing ground for visions and ideas on the highest lands on earth.
 The introduction of environmental, cultural and topical issues has gradually made the festival environment and programme even more varied and stimulating, at both the springtime edition in Trento and the Bolzano event.
 The mountains are the stars of the show and many themes have opened up and evolved over the years, starting with mountaineering and the key international players, exploring new forms of language, dialogue and sharing with the public.